TheDers/sfdc-qcp-vscode-extension/README.md

 ## Extension Settings

-None for now
+None for now.

 ## Known Issues

-1. Credentials are stored in plaintext.
-I plan to have better security and org connection options in the future.
+No known issues.

 ## Release Notes

+### 0.1.1
+- Added additional information on getting started (#6)
+- Fixed typo in README (#7)

 ### 0.1.0

-Initial release of the Plugin.
+- Initial release of the Plugin

+## Contributing
+I plan to open source the project in the future, but until then, please ask questions on the [Extension Marketplace page for this extension](https://marketplace.visualstudio.com/items?itemName=paustint.sfdc-qcp-vscode-extension#qna).